Study Better by Reading for Specific Purposes

 can skip or skim material you are familiar with.
 Concentrate on the

 - Are you taking a reading test?
-Read each question carefully, two times.
+Read each question twice.

-(It helps many people to read the questions through once even before reading the selection they refer to.)
+(It helps many people to read all the questions once even before reading the selection.)
 Focus on finding the best answer to that question in the selection.
-Eliminate any “answers” that don’t really address or apply to it.
+Eliminate any “answers” that don’t apply to it.